11 Ways IKEA Can Rescue Your Cluttered Entryway

-No matter if you have a non-existent entryway or a spacious foyer, this is one of those spots where clutter seems to pile up without anyone even noticing.
+No matter if you have a non-existent entryway or a spacious foyer, this is one of those spots where clutter seems to pile up before anyone notices.
 Lucky for us, we can always count on IKEA as an endless source of inspiration for team clutter control.
-Add one of these hacks or upgrades to your entryway and you'll gain some extra storage space that also makes a great first impression.
+Add one of these hacks or upgrades to your entryway and you’ll gain some extra storage space that also makes a great first impression.

 Take the FINTORP hook and rail system out of the kitchen and into the entryway, as shown on Livet Hemma, above.

 Want more ideas for how to use this hard-working hanging storage?
 Get inspired by our roundup of 15 ways to use the FINTORP all around the house.

 What do you get when you combine some AKURUM cabinets, APPLAD doors, and a big strip of wood?
 A 14-foot-long floating credenza—and an impressive amount of storage space.
 Read how the one above was constructed on The Brick House.